IgorLadnik/TraderService/README.md

 ##### Sequence of Actions

-1. Open solution *TraderService.sln* with Visual Studio 2019 (VS) with support for .NET 5 and build it.
+1. Open solution *TraderService.sln* with Visual Studio 2019 (VS) that supports .NET 5 and build it.

-2. SQL Server is used as database.
+2. SQL Server is used.
 For the sake of simplicity, Code First paradigm is adopted.
 Database *TradersDb* is automatically created when either the service or its integration tests run.
 Please adjust connection string (if required) in  *.\appsettings.json* service configuration file.

 3. Run *TraderService*.
     3.1 It may be carried out from VS either as a service or under IIS Express.